case class JObject(obj: List[JField]) extends JValue with Product with Serializable

 Return a new

-resulting from applying the given partial functionf
+JValueresulting from applying the given partial functionfto each field in JSON.Return a new

-resulting from applying the given partial functionf
+JValueresulting from applying the given partial functionfto each field in JSON.Example:

 JObject(("age", JInt(10)) :: Nil) transformField { case ("age", JInt(x)) => ("age", JInt(x+1)) }